Are you ready to learn about sentence structure? Great!

 If a group of words is missing any of that information, it's probably a sentence fragment, and if you have a group of words containing two or more independent clauses that are not properly punctuated, it's probably a run-on sentence.

-These are basically a combination of compound sentences and complex sentences.
-They contain at least two independent clauses and at least one subordinate clause.
+A compound-complex sentence is just what it seems like it would be. :) It's basically a combination of a compound sentence and a complex sentence.
+You know what that means, right?
+It means that these guys contain at least two independent clauses and at least one subordinate clause.

 Here's a diagram of a compound-complex sentence.
 Note that it's a hybrid of a compound sentence and a complex sentence!
 Two of the horizontal lines are directly above and below each other and the third is hanging out there in the middle.